-Armed guards at the airports scrutinizing every traveler, erratic and dangerous driving conditions, masses of tourists everywhere you look--Salt Lake City during the Olympics?
-No, it's a typical scene in downtown Shanghai, China.
+Armed guards at the airports scrutinizing every traveler, erratic and dangerous driving conditions, masses of tourists everywhere you look--

 Camera shutters clicked everywhere the group went, but the Americans weren't the only ones taking the photographs.
 Blue-eyed, blonde-haired Amie Christensen ('02) had her picture taken with more than a few Chinese.
 "Being the only blonde around, everywhere I went, people wanted a picture with me."